- All golfers in their 20’s and 30’s are eligible to compete. Play with people your age!

 - All players that are late for their tournament tee time will be assessed a score of triple bogey for each hole that they miss but will still be allowed to complete play

 - No caddies are permitted during tournaments

 - Range finders and electronic measuring devices are allowed as long as they don’t measure slope or wind

-- City Tour events are riding events (carts included in greens fee cost)
+- City Tour tournaments are riding tourneys (carts included in greens fee cost)

-- *If a team brings 4 people to an event but the player is unable to complete the round for any reason, partial scores will be taken and all final holes will receive an automatic Triple Bogey.
-In the event a player DNS to an event, his or her partner’s score will still count as the pair total, and can contribute to the top two pairs.
+- *If a team brings 4 people to a tournament but the player is unable to complete the round for any reason, partial scores will be taken and all final holes will receive an automatic Triple Bogey.
+In the event a player DNS to an tournament, his or her partner’s score will still count as the pair total, and can contribute to the top two pairs.

-- Top Best Ball team and top Scramble team in all City Tour cities receives a bid to the City Tour Championship
+- The top Best Ball team and top Scramble team in all City Tour cities receive a bid to the City Tour Championship

 - City Championship Qualifying points awarded to Best Ball and Scramble top 3 teams at each local tournament

 - 1st Place – 6 Points

 - Wild Card Selection Process